hgalindo/rtl8710_mp3_decoder/README.md

 ## Configuration options, building

-All high-level options can be configured in mp3/user/playerconfig.h.
+All high-level options can be configured in src/mp3/user/playerconfig.h.
 Edit that file to set up your access point and a webradio stream or other source of MP3 data served over HTTP.

-To build the code, try running make.sh in the mp3/ directory.
+To build the code, try running make in the src/GCC-RELEASE/ directory.
 Alternatively, the way to use 'make' to build this code is: make COMPILE=gcc BOOT=none APP=0 SPI_SPEED=40 SPI_MODE=QIO SPI_SIZE=1024

-The resulting binaries will be in the bin/ folder.
+The resulting binaries will be in the GCC-RELEASE/Application/Debug/bin/ folder.
 Please disregard the message that pops up at the end of the make process: the addresses it mentions are wrong.
 The correct addresses to load the resulting files are:
 ```